-All the stunning, iconic campus landmarks with a side of beautiful fall colors.
-Take a self-guided tour around campus to see how the foliage plays against the Golden Dome, Basilica of the Sacred Heart and the Grotto, among other great photo ops.
-If you choose to do so, remember the campus guidelines during coronavirus — masks should be worn at all times, whether you're inside or outside and social distancing should be maintained whenever possible.
+All the iconic campus landmarks with a side of beautiful fall colors.
+Take a self-guided tour around the University of Notre Dame's stunning grounds to see how the foliage plays against the Golden Dome, Basilica of the Sacred Heart and the Grotto, among other great photo ops.

-One of multiple parks along the Mishawaka Riverwalk, there are ample views here that include the St. Joseph River.
-Snapping a shot of trees lining the river in full change is the one you’ll want to share with friends.
+One of multiple parks along the Mishawaka Riverwalk, there are ample views at Beutter Park that include the St. Joseph River.
+Snapping a shot of trees lining the river in full change is the one you’ll want to share.

 Potato Creek State Park

 Situated just 20 minutes southwest of South Bend, Potato Creek State Park is an outdoor lover's paradise.
 Worster Lake is the park's centerpiece there might not be a better way to check out foliage than by hopping in a canoe or kayak.
 Glide through the 327-acre lake in a kayak or canoe for a closer look at the leaves while the fall air breezes past.